Usharaniyamana/kiss-and-makeup/README.md

 Easy to use and elegant in design.
 It it aspirational and should conjure up thoughts of what the wedding day will feel like.
 Designed to draw attention to the stunning images and the work of the artist.
-Concise, all the infromation the client needs is there, without going into unnecessary detail.
+Concise, all the information the client needs is there, without going into unnecessary detail.
 Designed to guide the user towards requesting a quote or calling the phone number, at which point finer details can be discussed with the artist.

 #### Client stories